jj1bdx/airspy-fmradion/README.md

 ## Modification by @jj1bdx

+See [doc/NOTES-jj1bdx.md](doc/NOTES-jj1bdx.md) for the details of the modification.

 * Remove 19kHz pilot signal when the stereo PLL is locked
 * Add equalizer to compensate 0th-hold aperture effect of phase discriminator output
 * The compensation equalizer output parameters are pre-calculated and interpolated from 200kHz ~ 10MHz sampling rates